 Child Protection Policy

 01 The North London Festival of Music, Speech and Drama (‘the Festival’) takes place in March, April and May each year using venues in Hampstead, Muswell Hill, High Barnet and elsewhere when possible.
-In 2021, the Festival will take place entirely online.
+Some classes of the Festival may take place entirely online.

 02 The aim of the Festival is to advance, promote and encourage the study and practice of the arts of music, speech and drama, and to advance the education of the public in these arts by holding and promoting competitive classes, concerts, workshops, and master classes.